In Difficult Times #OurWorkContinues

 Our staff are resilient and determined.
 They adapt and they respond.
 Simply put, OUR WORK CONTINUES.

-As we continue into 2019, we are excited to be writing the next chapter of our agency’s story with our largest community development project to date.
-Construction progresses as we return the former Public School 57 back to a community asset as a multipurpose facility.
+As we continue into 2020, we are excited to be writing the next chapter of our agency’s story with our largest community development project to date.
+Construction is nearing completion as we return the former Public School 57 back to a community asset as a multipurpose facility.
 The Building Hope Capital Campaign will help us bring our newly renovated “Hope House” across the finish line and ensure we are able to continue housing families and providing essential services to our neighbors.

 Stay tuned for more updates and we hope you’ll explore and learn more about our project and campaign.